TYPuzzler/TYPuzzler.github.io/reports/Week 7 Report.md

 - Keep investigating and setting up Heroku as a way to help with implementing the puzzle rewards and puzzle progress
 - Add more functionalities to the user interface and feedback to the user in the typing interface
 ### Bowen
+- Make database more accessable(if we still want to use one)
+- Look into python integration
 ### Chris
 - Implement the user progress storage using the Web Storage API with the user earning pieces in a specific order.
 - Start working on randomizing the order of puzzle pieces earned